Streaming-code/source_code/README.md

-This is a simultor code for DUASVS and the comparison algorithms.
+This is a simultor code for QASVS and the comparison algorithms.
-DUASVS includes the training for GP model and DRL model.
+QASVS includes the training for GP model and DRL model.

 The environment setup
 Anaconda is suggested to be installed to manage the test environments.